Ausiarm/T3A1/README.md

 ## Question 10
 For this question, rather than leaning on a resource from someone else's guide, I will use my own practice work with arrays in JavaScript.
-It may not be the highest level of technical efficiency but it does represent my genuine understanding of array manipulatuon, which I feel is more appropriate for this answer.
+It may not be the highest level of technical efficiency but it does represent my genuine understanding of array manipulation, which I feel is more appropriate for this answer.

 Code Examples:
   ```javascript